 The NCIS was managed by MUNCCI until 2004.
 The Victorian Institute of Forensic Medicine subsequently managed the system from 2004-2012.
-Since 2012, the NCIS has been part of the Victorian Department of Justice and Regulation through the Service, Strategy and Reform Division.
+Since 2012, the NCIS has been part of the Victorian Department of Justice and Community Safety through the Service, Strategy and Reform Division.

 The value of the NCIS increases every year as more cases are added to this vast evidence base.
 The NCIS is a ‘work in progress,’ much like our understandings of preventable death.